onury/docma/templates/zebra/README.md

-# Zebra - Docma Template
+# Zebra - Template for Docma
 <img align="left" width="200" height="200" style="margin-right:30px" src="https://raw.github.com/onury/docma/v2/templates/zebra/zebra-logo.png" />

 This is the default template for [Docma][docma]; with a side-bar symbols menu, search and navigation features; and a beautiful layout.